-However this is not the case; resilience and mental toughness are skills that can be learned through pragmatic training of the mind.
-By looking after your well being, managing stress, understanding your emotional reactions and challenging your beliefs, you can develop the tools required to face challenges and be more resilient to what life and work throws at you.
+However, this is not the case; resilience and mental toughness are skills that can be learned through pragmatic training of the mind.
+By looking after your well-being, managing stress, understanding your emotional reactions, and challenging your beliefs, you can develop the strategies required to face challenges and be more resilient to what life and work can throw at you.

 To be mentally tough, you must have some degree of resilience, but not all resilient individuals are necessarily mentally tough.